ucsb-bren/ESM296-3W-2016/wk01_github/index.md

 1. Follow the rest of the [pages.github.com](https://pages.github.com) instructions to push a "Hello World" that you can see at [`<organization>.github.io`](http://<organization>.github.io) (eg [`http://whaleroute.github.io`](http://whaleroute.github.io))

-1. Let's add your new organization to your [students]({{ site.baseurl }}/students/) listing.
+1. Let's add this new organization to your [ucsb-bren.github.io/env-info/students]({{ site.baseurl }}/students/) listing.
 Every member of the group needs to get the latest `ucsb-bren/env-info` by doing a Pull on their previously cloned folder from within the RStudio project env-info, then edit your `_data/<username>.json` to indicate the organization.
 For example, `_data/bbest.json`:

         {
         	"program": "lecturer",